Ernst Jünger: Later life

 by influence of Max Stirner's conception of the Unique (der Einzige).

 In 1981, Jünger was awarded the Prix mondial Cino Del Duca.
+In 1982 he was awarded the Goethe Prize, but this was attended by a street demonstration in the City of Frankfurt on the day he received the award.

-Jünger was immensely popular in France, where at one time 48 of his translated books were in print.
-In 1984, he spoke at the Verdun memorial, alongside his admirers, French president François Mitterrand and the German chancellor, where he called the "ideology of war" in Germany before and after World War I "a calamitous mistake".
-In France he remains a near idol of the identitarian and Europeanist far-right (in the works of philosopher Alain de Benoist).
+In 1984, he spoke at the Verdun memorial, alongside his admirers, French president François Mitterrand and Helmut Kohl the German chancellor, where he called the "ideology of war" in Germany before and after World War I "a calamitous mistake".

-Although he had been cleared of the accusation of Nazi collaboration since the 1950s, Jünger's national conservatism and his ongoing role as conservative philosopher and icon made him a controversial figure, and Huyssen (1993) argued that nevertheless "his conservative literature made Nazism highly attractive", and that "the ontology of war depicted in Storm of Steel could be interpreted as a model for a new, hierarchically ordered society beyond democracy, beyond the security of bourgeois society and ennui".
-Walter Benjamin wrote "Theories of German Fascism" (1930) as a review of War and Warrior, a collection of essays edited by Jünger.

-Despite the ongoing political criticism of his work, Jünger said he never regretted anything he wrote, nor would he ever take it back.

 His younger son Alexander, a physician, committed suicide in 1993.
 Jünger's 100th birthday on 29 March 1995 was met with praise from many quarters, including the socialist French president François Mitterrand.

 Death

 Jünger came from a mixed Christian Protestant, agnostic family and did not profess any particular denominational belief, but shortly before he died he converted to Roman Catholicism.
 A year before his death, Jünger was received into the Catholic Church and began to receive the Sacraments.
 Jünger died on 17 February 1998 in Riedlingen, Upper Swabia, aged 102.
-He was the last living bearer of the military version of the order Pour le Mérite.
-Jünger's last home in Wilflingen, Jünger-Haus Wilflingen, is now a museum.
+Since new awards of the military class ceased with the end of the Prussian monarchy in November 1918, Jünger was the last living recipient of the military version of the order Pour le Mérite.
+His last home, the Jünger-Haus Wilflingen, is now a museum.

+After his death the diary that Storm of Steel and other works was based on was published in full.

+Reception and Influence

+Jünger was regarded as one of the most complex and contradictory figures in 20th-century German literature.
+By the later stages of the Cold War, his unorthodox writings about the impact of materialism in modern society were widely seen as conservative rather than radical nationalist, and his philosophical works came to be highly regarded in mainstream German circles.

+Although he had been cleared of the accusation of Nazi collaboration since the 1950s, Jünger's national conservatism and his ongoing role as conservative philosopher and icon made him a controversial figure and Jünger said he never regretted anything he wrote, nor would he ever take it back although he and his estate both made ongoing efforts to manage his older literary output with no Jünger text "ever been called definitive".
+Huyssen (1993) argued that nevertheless "his conservative literature made Nazism highly attractive", and that "the ontology of war depicted in Storm of Steel could be interpreted as a model for a new, hierarchically ordered society beyond democracy, beyond the security of bourgeois society and ennui".
+Walter Benjamin wrote "Theories of German Fascism" (1930) as a review of War and Warrior, a collection of essays edited by Jünger.